MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/hash-multiset-class.md

 ### <a name="parameters"></a>Parametreler

-*anahtar* \
+*anahtar*\
 Hash_multiset eşleştirilecek öğelerin anahtarı.

 ### <a name="return-value"></a>Dönüş Değeri

-Parametre belirtilen anahtarla hash_multiset içindeki öğe sayısı.
+Parametre belirtilen anahtarla hash_multiset öğe sayısı.

 ### <a name="remarks"></a>Açıklamalar